Dwight D. Eisenhower: World War I (1914–1918)

+Between the Wars (1918–1939)

 In service of generals

 After the war, Eisenhower reverted to his regular rank of captain and a few days later was promoted to major, a rank he held for 16 years.
-The major was assigned in 1919 to a transcontinental Army convoy to test vehicles and dramatize the need for improved roads in the nation.
+The major was assigned in 1919 to a transcontinental Army convoy to test vehicles and dramatize the need for improved roads.
 Indeed, the convoy averaged only 5 mph from Washington, D.C. to San Francisco; later the improvement of highways became a signature issue for Eisenhower as president.

 He assumed duties again at Camp Meade, Maryland, commanding a battalion of tanks, where he remained until 1922.
-His schooling continued, focused on the nature of the next war and the role of the tank in it.
+His schooling continued, focused on the nature of the next war and the role of the tank.
 His new expertise in tank warfare was strengthened by a close collaboration with George S. Patton, Sereno E. Brett, and other senior tank leaders.
 Their leading-edge ideas of speed-oriented offensive tank warfare were strongly discouraged by superiors, who considered the new approach too radical and preferred to continue using tanks in a strictly supportive role for the infantry.
 Eisenhower was even threatened with court-martial for continued publication of these proposed methods of tank deployment, and he relented.

 From 1920, Eisenhower served under a succession of talented generals – Fox Conner, John J. Pershing, Douglas MacArthur and George Marshall.
 He first became executive officer to General Conner in the Panama Canal Zone, where, joined by Mamie, he served until 1924.
 Under Conner's tutelage, he studied military history and theory (including Carl von Clausewitz's On War), and later cited Conner's enormous influence on his military thinking, saying in 1962 that "Fox Conner was the ablest man I ever knew."
 Conner's comment on Eisenhower was, "[He] is one of the most capable, efficient and loyal officers I have ever met."
 On Conner's recommendation, in 1925–1926 he attended the Command and General Staff College at Fort Leavenworth, Kansas, where he graduated first in a class of 245 officers.
-He then served as a battalion commander at Fort Benning, Georgia, until 1927.